TheAssemblyArmada/Thyme-Wiki/LOGFILE:-Various-Ideas-&-Thoughts.md

 * Prop1: increase the global nominal aircraft-flying-height defaults
 * Prop2: increase the `GuardArea` radius size defaults
 * Prop3: Case2: The aircraft IUAI should retaliate against the attacking unit even if the aircraft is guarding and the attacking unit is outside the guard area.
-* Prop2: Case2: IUAI should determine the nearest enemy target taking the direction from which the aircraft is approaching the guard area zone into account,
+* Prop2: Case2: IUAI should determine the nearest enemy target taking the direction from which the aircraft is approaching the guard area zone into account, ..WIP
-* Prop3: Case2: IUAI should further filter the nearest target by taking the threat level into account, so that the nearest
+* Prop3: Case2: IUAI should further filter the nearest target by taking the threat level into account, so that the nearest ..
+WIP

 ### Aircraft Unit-Not-Completely-Dead-Targeting Issue (ref -> Tactial Nuke MiG)